moreamazingnick/icingaweb2-module-lshw/doc/02-Installation.md

 Or go to your Icinga Web 2 frontend, choose `Configuration` -&gt; `Modules`, chose the `lshw` module and `enable` it.

-It might afterwards be necessary to refresh your web browser to be sure that newly provided styling is loaded.
+It might afterward be necessary to refresh your web browser to be sure that newly provided styling is loaded.